 Women have long been on the front lines fighting for equality and human rights – risking their lives and their livelihoods to make their communities more just.
 And today, they continue advocating for what Secretary Hillary Rodham Clinton calls “the unfinished business of the 21st century” – women’s equality.

-The Clinton Center’s next special exhibition will commemorate these brave activists and inspire a new generation to use their voices – and their votes – to advance human rights.
+The Clinton Center’s special exhibition, “Women’s Voices, Women’s Votes, Women’s Rights,” commemorates these brave activists and inspires a new generation to use their voices – and their votes – to advance human rights.

 Tracing the history of American women’s battle for the vote and ending with today’s global efforts to secure women’s human rights, the exhibition recounts the struggle to adopt the 19th Amendment, pass the Voting Rights Act of 1965, and mount a global movement for women’s equality around the world.
 Bringing the narrative into the present, “Women’s Voices” also highlights women who are continuing the fight to protect and expand human rights.